Whoaa512/starred/README.md

 ## Dart

+- [BasedHardware/omi](https://github.com/BasedHardware/omi) - AI that sees your screen, listens to your conversations and tells you what to do
 - [ente-io/ente](https://github.com/ente-io/ente) - 💚 End-to-end encrypted cloud for everything.
 - [DonutWare/Fladder](https://github.com/DonutWare/Fladder) - Fladder - A cross-platform Jellyfin Frontend built on top of Flutter.
 - [HemantKArya/BloomeeTunes](https://github.com/HemantKArya/BloomeeTunes) - 🌸Bloomee is a cross-platform music app designed to bring you ad-free tunes from various sources. 🌼🎵